microsoft/service-fabric-observer/README.md

 1. Monitors a broad range of resources that tend to be important to all service fabric applications, like disk, CPU, memory, networking, and cluster certificates out-of-the-box.
 2. Provides a simple model in which new observers can be built and configured and run automatically through a .NET development model.

+FO is a standalone Service Fabric Application, so it can be deployed and run alongside your applciations without any change to them.

 ```
 FO is not a replacement nor alternative to existing Monitoring and Diagnostics services.
 Running side-by-side with existing monitoring services, FO can give useful and timely ops information.
 ```